Homero Gómez González: Career

 Homero Gómez González grew up in El Rosario in eastern Michoacán.
 He came from a logging family and was a logger before becoming an environmental and anti-logging activist.
 He was a skeptic of conservation efforts, fearful that ending logging activities would lead to poverty.
 He studied at Chapingo Autonomous University and became an agricultural engineer.
 Gómez later saw the potential for tourism and formulated the idea of a sanctuary.
 He collaborated with conservationists at the World Wildlife Fund and scientists.

-By the early 2000s, Gómez stopped logging and convinced others when the impacts of deforestation became apparent.
+By the early 2000s, Gómez had stopped logging and was persuading others to do the same when the impacts of deforestation became apparent.
 Logging is now illegal in Rosario.
 He became the municipal president and commissioner of El Rosario and was succeeded by Miguel Angel Cruz.
 Gómez managed and served as spokesperson of the El Rosario Monarch Butterfly Preserve, a component of the Monarch Butterfly Biosphere Reserve.

 He used social media to share images of monarch butterflies.
 Gómez was a prominent butterfly activist.
 He led efforts to keep loggers out of the reserve and organized marches, demonstrations, and anti-logging patrols.
 He worked with the government to increase the stipend local farmers could receive for preserving trees.
 Gómez managed 150 hectares of reforested land.
 He encouraged 260 communal land owners to reforest corn fields.
 He was a representative of the ejido in El Rosario.